-2020 marks as a major milestone for Maserati as the Italian marque introduces its latest and greatest super sports car – the highly anticipated, purely Italian designed and built MC20.
+The year 2020 marks a major milestone for Maserati as the Italian marque introduces its latest and greatest super sports car—the highly anticipated, purely Italian designed and built MC20.
 This is a racing machine unlike anything the Modena-based carmaker has ever developed.

 The MC20 steps into a bold new era for the shiny trident badge.
 Maserati’s new halo car is paying tribute to its racing pedigree in the MC12, but with everything dialed up higher.
 After all, why bother if it would not be a huge leap forward?
 The MC20 is here to deliver its creator back into the world of racing and into the hearts of those who desire nothing but Maserati’s absolute best.

 Completely developed from the ground up at the new Maserati Innovation Lab and assembled at the historic Viale Ciro Menotti factory, the MC20 is a super sports car that represents the pride of Italy and Maserati’s competition heritage.
 The nameplate, which stands for Maserati Corse 2020 or Maserati Racing 2020, is a celebration of the marque’s return to the track: a symbol of victory and unparalleled inspiration.

 The MC20’s styling is a culmination of how Maserati sees things in retrospect combined with modern, clean touches that retain timelessness, presence and beauty.
 Engineering is an indelible aspect of design as the aerodynamic body of the MC20 has been meticulously sculpted using a Dallara wind tunnel—a process taking nearly 2,000 man-hours.
 Extra touches to the bodywork like the subtle yet purposeful rear spoiler has fine-tuned the car’s aerodynamic efficiency while enhancing cooling for both the brakes and the engine through vents and ducts on the front and sides.